KinveyApps/StatusShare-iOS/README.md

 3. Press the "Compose" button to write a new Update.
    * The camera button allows an image to be attached to the update.
    * Tapping the lock/unlock button makes the update private/public
+   * Tapping the globe button will geo-tag the post (if the globe goes green).
 4. Refresh the list by pulling down.
 5. Tap a row in the list to see the author listed with the last five updates for that user.
+   * If there is a geo-coded update in the last 5 for a particular author, the most recent one's coordinates will be displayed.
+Tapping this row will show the update on a map.

 ## Using the Kinvey Backend
 The following section describes where to look in the code for examples of common backend tasks.